 Some people fall into this category and are simply annoyed with themselves.
 Wishing that they had never let things get as far as they have gotten.
 Others, however, are devastated.

-Realizing that in exchange for money, a title, an office, or holding down a job, they have completely lost their sense of self.
+You realize that in exchange for money, a title, an office, or holding down a job, you have completely lost your sense of self.

-Who are you right now?
+Who are YOU right now?